 How can you tell a Filipino expat in a crowd?
-Our EIC Nats Sisma Villaluna writes a hilarious account of how Filipinos differ from our Asian friends , and how we are similar to Spaniards.
-Handy tips for our foreign friends.
+How to tell a Filipino apart?
+These hilarious guide on spotting a Pinoy abroad, how we differ from other Asians and similar we are to Spaniards is very handy for our foreign friends.

 “You seem to know a lot of people!”
 My Spanish friend, Manuel, blurts out.